red6/dmn-check/README.md

 * Correct use of enumerations
 * Correctly connected requirement graphs

-In section [Validations](#validations) you find a complete list with detailed descriptions of what they do.
+In section [validations](#validations) you find a complete list with detailed descriptions of what they do.

 ## Maven Plugin